Leadership is a spiritual act

 I started this work after noticing how different I felt when studying the martial art of Aikido compared to practising my job: my enthusiasm was boundless, I was joyful, and I could bear the pain of being overwhelmed.
-It dawned that this was a felt-sense that I could feel wherever I chose, if I made the same physical adjustments to my body: by changing my posture, I could change my attitude, and recover the sense of ease, compassion, and direction that I experienced on the mat.
+It dawned that this was a felt-sense that I could feel wherever I chose, if I made the same physical adjustments to my body.
+By changing my posture, I could change my attitude, and recover the sense of ease, compassion, and direction that I experienced on the mat.

-Currently based in the Highlands of Scotland, I work in partnership with the landscape and the weather - encouraging my clients to allow those influences into their experiences, and to percolate through to the way they think and work.
+Based in the Highlands of Scotland, I work in partnership with the landscape and the weather – encouraging my clients to allow those influences into their experiences, and to percolate through to the way they think and work.

 When I work with musicians, we may walk with an ear for the rhythms of our walking and talking; with parents, we may study the limits of parental authority more directly in our play.
 With small-business owners, who often have to make rapid decisions, I work in near-silence in order to encourage a deeper level of processing and self-listening.